Leander-Antony/BeyondLLM/README.md

 - **Improvement Suggestions:** Provide recommendations to enhance ideas or products.
 - **Forecasting:** Predict future outcomes based on market data and trends.

-## Project Status

-This project is currently in the ideation phase.
-I am working on defining the objectives, gathering data, and developing the necessary components.

-## Getting Started

-### Prerequisites

-- Programming Languages: Python
-- Machine Learning Frameworks: TensorFlow, scikit-learn, PyTorch
-- Data Sources: Google Trends, industry reports, financial databases

-### Installation

-Instructions for installing and setting up the project will be provided once development begins.

-### Usage

-Details on how to use the system will be included in the future documentation.

-## Contributing

-Contributions are welcome!
-If you have suggestions or would like to collaborate, please open an issue or pull request.

-## Contact

-For more information or inquiries, please contact [Leander Antony](mailto:leander@example.com).

 *"The best way to predict the future is to create it."* – Peter Drucker